 Think of pitching to the media like you would dating.
 You wouldn’t just walk up to someone at the bar and ask them on a date.
 You start a conversation and build a relationship over time before taking that next step.
 Your dealings with journalists should be the same way, and there are plenty of avenues for developing your relationship with media members.

-- Follow their work – Reading and engaging with a journalist’s content will allow you to personalize your pitch when the time comes, increasing the likelihood of landing a story for your firm.
+- Follow their work – Reading and engaging with a journalist’s content will allow you to personalize your pitch when the time comes, increasing the likelihood of landing a story for your company.
 You can even take it a step further by following them on social media and sharing their work with your own followers.
-Journalists want their content to be read just as much as your firm does.
+Journalists want their content to be read just as much as your business does.

 Engage, Don’t Sell

 A journalist’s top priority is sharing relevant and interesting stories with the public.
 They aren’t in partnership with your business and likely won’t be interested in any fluff pieces about any recognition you have received.
 Rather than reaching out to tell a media member that they should write about your company, focus on how you can provide expertise on an important trending topic.

 This practice can also be used when you seemingly don’t have any stories to pitch.
 If there’s nothing newsworthy happening at your business, reach out to local media members and offer to be a resource on any stories they may be working on.
 While it may not immediately result in a mention for your B2B company, it will put you at the top of their mind the next time they need a source.
 Remember, positioning your business and associates as thought leaders in your industry is one of the primary goals of securing media coverage.